 The new EU Machinery Regulation is taking more and more shape.
 In December 2022, another milestone was reached: the European Parliament and the Council of the European Union were able to reach a preliminary agreement on the contents of the new Machinery Regulation.
 It is to replace the previous Machinery Directive 2006/42/EC in the next few years and take into account technological progress in the areas of digitalisation and AI.

-With regard to technical documentation, one innovation in particular catches our eye: for the first time, the subject of digital operating instructions has been clearly addressed.
-Does this already mark the end of printed documentation?
+With regard to technical documentation, one innovation in particular catches the eye: for the first time, the topic of digital operating instructions is clearly addressed.
+Does this herald the end of printed documentation?

-We took a closer look at the working paper and would like to show you what manufacturers can expect in the future.
+We took a closer look at the current version and show you what manufacturers can expect in the future.

 What are the reasons for the new Machinery Directive?